EhsanEDev/nextjs-dashboard-app/README.md

 # Dashboard App
-A dynamic and feature-rich dashboard application built with Next.js.
-This app provides secure user authentication, theme customization, and seamless data visualization for enhanced user experience.
+A dynamic and modern dashboard application built with Next.js.
+It includes features like authentication, skeleton placeholders, dynamic routing, and API handling to enhance the user experience.
+This project leverages the power of Material UI, an awesome library for building fast and visually appealing components.

 ## Screenshot
 ![Todo List Screenshot](./screenshot.png)  <!-- Replace with the path to your screenshot image -->